Forest Science for people and societal challenges The 90th “Marin Drăcea” INCDS Anniversary

 • carrying out experiments according to the data received from the specialized collectives;

-• woody mass (21.2 thousand m3/year), ornamental saplings, saplings from indigenous forest species, game, forest fruits, medicinal plants, etc.
+• woody mass (1.2 thousand m3/year), ornamental saplings, saplings from indigenous forest species, game, etc.

 Development infrastructure and services